robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase1-3_database-schema-implementation.md

 - Consider future extensibility when designing schema

 ## Next Steps After Completion
-Once the database schema is implemented, we will proceed to Phase 1-4: Authentication System Implementation, which will build upon this database foundation.
+Once the database schema is implemented and verified, we will proceed to Phase 1-4: Authentication System Implementation, which will build upon this database foundation.